isabella232/office-developer-client-docs.de-DE/docs/visio/mastercontents-elementvisio-xml.md

 ---
 # <a name="mastercontents-element-visio-xml"></a>MasterContents-Element (Visio XML)

-Gibt Informationen zu den Shapes in einem Master-Shape in einer Zeichnung an.
+Gibt Informationen zu den Formen in einem Master in einer Zeichnung an.

 ## <a name="element-information"></a>Informationen zum Element